 Membership

-The Scrutiny Panel shall be composed of 3 members of Student Council and 4 members of the Student Body.
+The Scrutiny Panel shall be composed of 3 members of Student Council, and 4 members of the Student Body.

-The membership of the Panel shall change at every meeting and every member must be given notice of selection at least 10 working days before the meeting of the Panel.
+The membership of the Panel shall change at every meeting and every member must be given notice of selection at the beginning of the academic year.

-The 3 Student Councilors will be drawn at random from the members of Student Council excluding the Executive Officers.
+The 3 Student Councilors will be drawn at random from a pool of volunteers from Student Council, excluding the Executive Officers.

-The 4 members of the Student Body will be drawn at random from a pool of volunteers.
-Any student who is not a member of Student Council or the Board of Trustees can join the pool, or leave the pool, at any point in the academic year prior to the final Panel Meeting of that academic year.
+The 4 members of the Student Body will be drawn at random from a pool of volunteers recruited from amongst the Course Reps and Officers from Student Groups.

 At least 50% of the Student Councilors (including the Chair) and 50% of the Student Body members who form the panel must self-define as women.